viveme/backend-hiring-test-golang/README.md

 * **Scalability**: will technical choices scale well ?
 If not, is there a discussion of those choices in the result.md ?
 * **Authentication**: does the API allows user authentication ?

+## Thanks

+* Numbersapi.com - For the database seed
+* jtbonhomme - For writing this challenge - we just improved the grammar a bit.